 Ever since he was a boy, Flint Lockwood has wanted to be an inventor.
 He was ridiculed by his classmates for his failures, but his late mother taught him to persevere with his dream.
 The island of Swallow Falls where Flint lives is suffering from economic woes after interest in their primary sardine export has dried up, meaning that the locals have had to subsist on a diet of sardines only.
 Flint has hopes for his latest invention – a machine that will convert water into any type of food.
 Flint attempts to hook the machine up to the power grid at the same time as the Mayor unveils a giant fishbowl as part of the town’s tourist revival, but things goes awry and the bowl is wrecked and the food converter takes off into the sky like a rocket.
 Flint hides from the townspeople’s wrath but is startled when it starts raining hamburgers (which he was trying to get the converter to make when it took off).
 He remotely accesses the converter and causes the weather to start raining bacon and eggs, steaks, ice cream, jello or whatever he decides on each day.
 This turns Flint into a local celebrity.
 The Mayor makes the rains of food into a big promotion and plans to reopen the town under the name Chewandswallow.
 In the midst of this, Flint is attracted to Sam Sparks, a weather girl assigned to cover the island, when he discovers that she is a nerd like him.
 Flint then realises that the converter is going into dangerous overload and producing food that is becoming more and more oversized.
 A tornado of spaghetti nearly endangers the town.
 The Mayor sneaks in and then reprograms the machine to provide a Vegas-style all-you-can-eat buffet for the reopening ceremony.
 This causes calamity with massive food items of all types crushing and overrunning the town.
 The only hope is for Flint to fly up into the centre of the massive floating maw of food that the converter has become and manually program in a kill code.

 Cloudy With a Chance of Meatballs was the third animated film from Sony Pictures Animation, a division of the visual effects company Sony Pictures Imageworks who in turn are part of the media conglomerate Sony Pictures Entertainment.
-Sony Pictures Animation have previously had modest success with Open Season (2006) and Surf’s Up (2007) and subsequently made Hotel Transylvania (2012) and sequels, The Emoji Movie (2017) and Peter Rabbit (2018), as well conducted a series of collaborations with Aardman Animations on Arthur Christmas (2011) and The Pirates!
+Sony Pictures Animation have previously had modest success with Open Season (2006) and Surf’s Up (2007) and subsequently made Hotel Transylvania (2012) and sequels, The Emoji Movie (2017), Peter Rabbit (2018), The Mitchells vs the Machines (2021), Vivo (2021) and Wish Dragon (2021), as well conducted a series of collaborations with Aardman Animations on Arthur Christmas (2011) and The Pirates!
 Band of Misfits (2012)..

 Cloudy With a Chance of Meatballs was written and directed by Phil Lord and Chris Miller, who previously created/produced/directed the gonzo animated tv series Clone High (2002-3) and went on to direct the subsequent live-action film version of 21 Jump Street (2012) before returning to animation with The Lego Movie (2014), as well as producing the tv series The Last Man on Earth (2015-8) and the animated Storks (2016) and Spider-Man: Into the Spider-Verse (2018).
 They did start out directing Solo: A Star Wars Story (2018) but were fired and replaced by Ron Howard for taking too much of an improvisational approach.